Armored Heart: L'Odeur de l'Amour

 “I needed to make sure he wouldn’t harm you,” Seeker said, answering the question before she could ask it.
 “So I promised him our full cooperation with his little… auction.”
 She spat the last word with vitriol.

 Lanri blinked, thinking about what Seeker just said.
-“You’re going to let him sell us?” she asked, disbelief in her tone.
+“You’re going to let him sell us?”
+She asked, disbelief in her tone.
 Surely that couldn’t be what she’d said.
-“You… you’re just going to let him?”
+“You… You’re just going to let him?”

 Seeker sighed.
-“I guess?” she answered, though the answer itself sounded more like a question.
+“I guess?”
+She answered, though the answer itself sounded more like a question.
 “That’s how demons work, Lanri.
 They take things from people, and use what they took as leverage to extort them.”

 “Yes, you are,” he told her as she stared up at him.
 Maybe he’s right, maybe I am just a thing. she thought.
 He gave her a slightly annoyed smile.
 One that said You are small.
-You truly are a weed; A nuisance, a pest to be removed from my crops.
+You truly are a weed; a nuisance, a pest to be removed from my crops.
 “You are absolutely a thing.
-A toy to be played with by the big-”
+A toy to be played with by the big–”

 “Knock it off!”
 Seeker said, putting herself between them.
 The feeling of small-ness vanished as soon as she couldn’t see his eyes anymore, and she sighed in relief, gratefully patting Seeker on the back.